Gr\"obner-Shirshov bases for the Coxeter groups of the types $G_2,F_4,E_6,E_7$ and $E_8$: Introduction

-In 1935, Coxeter classifies the finitie Coxeter groups in terms of Coxeter-Dynkin diagrams \cite{coxeter}.
-For the purpose to understand the structure of Coxeter groups, we focus on the noncommutative Gr\"{o}bner bases theory, which is called the Gr\"{o}bner-Shirshov bases theory.
-The effecitve notion stems from Shirshov's composition Lemma and his algorithm \cite{MR0183753,MR2547481} for Lie algebras, and independently from Bchberger's algorithm \cite{MR2202562} of computing Gr\"{o}bner bases for commutative algebras.
-The Gr\"{o}bner-Shirshov bases for some Lie algebras and superalgebras were determined in \cite{MR1432728,MR3899218,MR1800688,MR2028080,MR1700511,MR1414346,MR1733166}.
+which is called the Coxeter group $W=W(M)$.
+The study of Coxeter groups can be said to go back to Greek antiquity, the symmetries and classification of regular polytopes being part of the theory.
+In 1935, Coxeter classified the finitie Coxeter groups in terms of Coxeter-Dynkin diagrams \cite{coxeter}.
+When computing in a Coxeter group, whether by hand or by machine, one faces the problem about how to efficiently represent its elements.
+For this purpose, we focus on the noncommutative Gr\"{o}bner bases theory, which is called the Gr\"{o}bner-Shirshov bases theory.
+The effecitve notion stems from Shirshov's composition Lemma and his algorithm \cite{MR2547481,MR0183753} for Lie algebras, and independently from Bchberger's algorithm \cite{MR2202562} of computing Gr\"{o}bner bases for commutative algebras.
+The Gr\"{o}bner-Shirshov bases for some Lie algebras and superalgebras were determined in \cite{MR3899218,MR1800688,MR2028080,MR1700511,MR1414346,MR1733166,MR1432728}.
 In 2006, Bokut and Vesnin \cite{MR2202556} applied Shirshov's method to some braid groups.
 Bokut considered the Coxeter groups of the types $A_n,B_n,D_n$ in 2001 \cite{MR1857281} and formulated a general hypothesis about Gr\"{o}bner-Shirshov bases of any Coxter group.
 In 2008, Lee Denis \cite{MR2440119} got the Gr\"{o}bner-Shirshov bases for the Coxeter groups of types $E_6$ and $E_7$.
 In 2009, Yuqun Chen and Cihua Liu \cite{chen2009grbnershirshov} gave an counter-example for the general hypothesis by Bokut in \cite{MR1857281}.
 For non-crystallographic Coxeter groups, Jeong-Yup Lee and Dong-IL Lee \cite{MR3947551} calculated the Gr\"{o}bner-Shirshov bases in 2018.
-In this paper, we focus on the Coxeter groups of types $G_2,F_4,E_6,E_7$ and $E_8$.
-We rearrange the generators of Coxeter groups to reduce time in computing, get a simple presentation of Gr\"{o}bner-Shirshov bases of the Coxeter groups of types $G_2,F_4,E_6$ and $E_7$, and obtain the Gr\"{o}bner-Shirshov basis of the Coxeter group of type $E_8$.
+Thus the last piece of the Gr\"{o}bner-Shirshov bases for finite Coxeter group is the type of $E_8$, which is more complicated than others.
+In this paper, we rearrange the generators of Coxeter groups to reduce calculating amount, get a new presentation of Gr\"{o}bner-Shirshov bases of the Coxeter groups of types $E_6,E_7$ and the Gr\"{o}bner-Shirshov bases of the Coxeter groups of types $E_8$.
+Thus the calculations of Gr\"{o}bner-Shirshov basis of Coxeter groups are beginning at 2001 by Bokut L.A. \cite{MR1857281}, up to now, Gr\"{o}bner-Shirshov bases of all irreducible finite Coxeter group are solved.
+The article is organized as follows.
 In Section \ref{pre}, we introduce the Gr\"{o}bner-Shirshov bases theory.
-The Gr\"{o}bner-Shirshov bases for Coxeter groups of type $G_2,F_4,E_6,E_7,E_8$ will be set out in Section \ref{gf} and Section \ref{e}.
-The computation is based on the the Non Commutative Algebra Packages run under Mathematica made by Bill Helton and Mauricio de Oliveira at \cite{NC}.
+The Gr\"{o}bner-Shirshov bases for Coxeter groups of type $G_2,F_4,E_6,E_7,E_8$ will be set out in Section \ref{e} and Appendix \ref{GF}.